guyrupt/CA2021SpringProject1/README.md

-# Verilog implementation of a RICS-V pipelined-CPU
+# Verilog implementation of a RISC-V pipelined-CPU

 ## Datapath